 Step 4: Check Your Loan Readiness Before You Apply

-The output is a plain-language readiness assessment rather than a numeric score, designed to flag likely friction points โ such as an existing EMI load above 40-50% of income, which most lenders treat as a red flag โ before you spend time on a formal application that's likely to face pushback or a higher rate.
+The output reads as a plain-language readiness assessment rather than a numeric score, built to flag likely friction points, such as an existing EMI load above 40-50% of income, which most lenders treat as a red flag, before you spend time on a formal application that's likely to face pushback or a higher rate.

-Running this quiz before shopping for a bike loan or LAP application can save a wasted credit inquiry, since each hard credit check has a small, temporary negative effect on your credit score.
-If the quiz flags a weak spot โ say, a high existing EMI ratio โ it's worth addressing that before applying rather than after a rejection.
+Running this quiz before shopping for a bike loan or LAP application can save you a wasted credit inquiry, since each hard credit check has a small, temporary negative effect on your credit score.
+If the quiz flags a weak spot, say, a high existing EMI ratio, it's worth fixing that before applying rather than after a rejection.

 Step 5: Decide Whether to Prepay Debt or Invest Extra Cash

-Mathematically, if your loan's interest rate is lower than your realistic expected investment return, investing tends to win over the long run โ but this isn't purely a numbers question for most people.
+Mathematically, if your loan's interest rate sits below your realistic expected investment return, investing tends to win over the long run.
+That's not purely a numbers question for most people, though.
 A thin emergency fund makes prepayment riskier despite favourable math, since tying up cash in loan prepayment reduces your buffer against an income shock.
-Similarly, some borrowers place a real value on being debt-free sooner, which a purely mathematical comparison doesn't capture, and the quiz's "emotional weight" question accounts for that directly rather than assuming everyone optimises purely for expected return.
+Some borrowers also place real value on being debt-free sooner, something a purely mathematical comparison doesn't capture, and the quiz's emotional weight question accounts for that directly rather than assuming everyone optimises for expected return alone.

 Key Terms